Covid-19 Measures and Updates

 As a rule, businesses making deliveries that are partially exempt from VAT are not permitted to deduct the input VAT on their purchases or the costs relating to the exempt sales.

-The new law provides for input VAT deduction rights in relation to the following partially exempt deliveries:
+The new Law No. 7104 provides for input VAT deduction rights in relation to the following partially exempt deliveries:

 - Education provided free of charge by private schools, universities, and colleges.